 There are also private grants, like those from trucking companies, and they are often a good deal.
-These grants are given to students in return for them agreeing to work for the company for a set number of years.
+These Free Application for Federal Student Aid are given to students in return for them agreeing to work for the company for a set number of years.

 The trucking companies understand that if they are able to help with a student’s financial obligations they will have a knowledgeable, safe driver on the road for them for several years.
 With any luck, the company and their new employee will be a good match and they can end up with an employee who is with them for years.
 Since good employees can be hard to find, this is a win/win situation for both parties.